will-cern/xroofit-readthedocs/docs/source/fitting.rst

 The list of NLL options is optional.
 The most important NLL options, which affect how the NLL is actually defined, are described in the :ref:`section below <objective functions>`.

 Whatever the NLL options are, the NLL function can always be factorized into two parts: the *main term* and the *constraint term*.
 The main term depends on the :ref:`regular observables <regular observables>` and the constraint term depends on the :ref:`global observables <global observables>`.
-See :ref:`NLL definition <NLL definition>` for more info.
+See :ref:`NLL Definition <NLL Definition>` for more info.

 .. _nll options:
 NLL Options